zxiaohong/numberHelper/README.md

 ## ver 1.1

-New features in ver 1.1
+####New features in ver 1.1
 1. new custom library.
 Custom library is equivalent to the custom replacement of the library.
 You can view the custom methods in the library according to the language, in the custom management management library, we provide you with a custom example and the corresponding conversion results.
 2. new  reading conversion results function.
-3. limit conversion history to 50, allowing users to empty the history.
+3. limit conversion history to 50 items, allowing users to empty the history records.